project journal

 Her education and professional experiences have focused on preserving and protecting the natural environment including coastal ecosystems and working with the marine resource sectors.
 Gillian has a graduate degree in planning and an undergraduate degree in economics.
 In addition, she is a professional mediator and brings an expertise in collaboration and working with teams of people at a distance.

-Lunch-time workshop at the International Marine Conservation Congress in Victoria
+Workshop at the International Marine Conservation Congress

 from May 3rd, 2011

 The BCMCA Project Team would like to invite you to a lunch-time workshop at the upcoming International Marine Conservation Congress conference here in Victoria.
-The workshop will be held on Sunday May 15, from 12:15-2:15 pm downtown at the Victoria Conference Centre in the Esquimalt room on the first floor.
+The workshop will be held on Sunday May 15, downtown at the Victoria Conference Centre in the Esquimalt room on the first floor.
 We will have the first copies of our printed atlas, Marine Atlas of Pacific Canada, hot off the press.

 This workshop is an opportunity for users to share their perspectives on the BCMCA Data Library and Marine Atlas.
 Several speakers from different agencies and organizations will kick off the workshop with short talks about how they have used BCMCA maps or data products or how they plan to incorporate them into upcoming projects.
 Then we will break into smaller groups to discuss improvements in design and delivery of products, additional data needs, and ideas for long term efficient access.
 We’ll be there to listen to you!